micklove/osx-proxy-tools/README.md

 # Proxy tools for OSX

 ### Usage
 Used to manage location switching, proxies, etc... from the command line, using a json config file.

+Using the details from the proxy-config.json, the Scripts will:
++ Create a new OSX Network Location, in the Network preferences page
++ Populate the proxy configuration for your new Location
++ Populate the DNS configuration for your new Location
++ Provide helper scripts, to populate the proxy configuration in your shell session.
++ Provide helper scripts to switch between OSX Network Locations on the command line.
++ Optional: Create a Local squid proxy (In Docker), that handles comms to the remote proxy.

 ### Prerequisites
 `jq` is required.
 Follow the instructions [here](https://github.com/stedolan/jq) to install it.